cyberbotics/webots/docs/discord/technical-questions.md

 `@Jie` if you use the 'New Controller' wizard, Webots will setup your project files for you so that you don't have to do anything else.

-`@Luftwaffel`, you will have to implement inverse kinematic to do cartesian control with a robotic arm, we have one example distributed within Webots, this example use the an ABB robotic arm and the ikpy python library to do inverse kinematic: From what I understood you have to provide a web simulation.
+`@Simon Steinmann`, you will have to implement inverse kinematic to do cartesian control with a robotic arm, we have one example distributed within Webots, this example use the an ABB robotic arm and the ikpy python library to do inverse kinematic: From what I understood you have to provide a web simulation.
 You are lucky webots does provide a web interface.
 If I where you I would create my simulation as a Webots simulation in a first step and then use the web interface of Webots to be able to share it throught a web page.
 As a first step I would start by playing with the mavic simulation in Webots that is probably the closest setup to what you are aiming for: [https://www.cyberbotics.com/doc/guide/mavic-2-pro](https://www.cyberbotics.com/doc/guide/mavic-2-pro) Once you're happy with the simulation in Webots you may find interesting information about how to move it to the web here: [https://github.com/cyberbotics/webots/blob/master/projects/robots/abb/irb/controllers/inverse\_kinematics/inverse\_kinematics.py](https://github.com/cyberbotics/webots/blob/master/projects/robots/abb/irb/controllers/inverse_kinematics/inverse_kinematics.py)

 > Hey, I want a webGL based Simulation of an Autonomous drone.
 Basically I want to run it on the Google Chrome without adding any other plugin.
 Is the development according to my convention possible in Webots Software?